 If you have concerns about a young person who may be experiencing psychosis, please contact the early psychosis intervention (EPI) service for your health region.
-The contact information can be obtained by calling 811 (HealthLinkBC) and asking for ‘early psychosis intervention’ or visiting this link.
-These clinics can normally be contacted directly, without a referral […]
+These clinics can normally be…

 For more information on having the ReachOut Psychosis give an assembly presentation to your school free of charge, please click here.

 To sign up for our teacher resource newsletter, sent out 3-6 times per year please use the form below.

 You can watch the full ReachOut performance live or via our online recording, and even schedule a free follow up with a performer via Skype.
 Other options for evidence based small group…

 Series of youtube videos showing how adolescent brains work and how they develop.
 Psychosis is an illness that most commonly first appears in adolescence - whose still developing brain is more easily damaged by stressors like drugs, alcohol, injure and severe stress.

 The ReachOut Psychosis program won the Schizophrenia Society of Canada Initiatives/Programs of Excellence Award for 2008, competing against programs nominated from across Canada.
 The ReachOut Psychosis presentation Video shown on…

 Sign up for our elists to be sent monthly updates on information, resources and programs.
 Click on the above link for a description of each lists and signup information.

 Psychosis can be induced by drugs or can be "drug assisted".
 Some stimulating drugs, like amphetamines, can cause psychosis, while other drugs, including marijuana, can trigger the onset of psychosis in someone who is already at increased risk because they have "vulnerability".

 This fact sheet for teachers is posted with permission of the Vancouver Richmond Early Psychosis Intervention Program.